risckaust/risc-documentations/docs/source/1-ros-basics.rst

 Create a Publisher that writes into the ``cmd_vel_mux/input/teleop`` topic in order to move the robot.

-Create a Subscriber that reads from the ``/kobuki/laser/scan topic``.
+Create a Subscriber that reads from the ``/scan`` topic.
 This is the topic where the laser publishes its data.

 Depending on the readings you receive from the laser's topic, you'll have to change the data you're sending to the ``cmd_vel_mux/input/teleop`` topic, in order to avoid the wall.
 This means, use the values of the laser to decide.

 .. hint::

-  The data that is published into the ``/kobuki/laser/scan`` topic has a large structure.
+  The data that is published into the ``/scan`` topic has a large structure.
 For this project, you just have to pay attention to the ``ranges`` array.

 To check the laser message type, execute the following: